 Keeping virgin materials out of landfills

 As our environment suffers from using virgin materials to produce clothing, solutions are emerging and partnerships are forming.
-Hopefully recycled cotton is still in its infancy with the 20% recycled content limitation, and a trend will be established diverting virgin cotton from landfills.
+Hopefully recycled cotton is still in its infancy with the 20 percent recycled content limitation, and a trend will be established diverting virgin cotton from landfills.

 “Creating a closed loop for textiles, in which unwanted clothes can be recycled into new ones, will not only minimize textile waste, but also significantly reduce the need for virgin resources as well as other impacts fashion has on our planet.”
 Karl-Johan Persson, CEO of H&M.